Are Your Cybersecurity Disclosure Controls and Procedures Up to Date?

 Cybersecurity disclosures should describe the following:

-• The company’s judgements about materiality
+• The company’s judgments about materiality

 • What senior management and the board knew and when they knew it